An Ode to Gordon Merrick

 Having literally read everything I could get my hands on, it was inevitable that I'd wind up having a go at Flame and the Flower or some lurid descendant of it.
 I loved the passion and adventure and tenderness of them.
 At the time, I was starting to write myself and I was particularly fascinated by genre structure (weird, right?) so I already owned copies of Kathryn Falk's wildly popular guide to writing romance and The Romance Writer's Phrase Book.
 I still own both those books over 20 years later.
 Freaky.
 But I had NO IDEA that there was such a thing as a gay romance until I picked up Gordon Merrick's The Lord Won't Mind.

 Holding Merrick's queer pulp classic in my hand, I knew it was not "worthy" literature, not a coming-out novel, not a coming of age story: full-on homo romance with hot boning.
 I'd thought lusty, hard-handed men ravishing pliant heroines was plenty sexy enough for me, certainly... but two men ravishing each other?!
 "Hell, yeah!"
 I thought, totally sucked in by the frank desire of the painting.
 What I craved at 12 or 13, you see, was the intimacy between men.
-Not the fucking, not the camp, not the raw psychologized truth, but the tenderness.
-I liked naked men just fine, but what fascinated me was the closeness I wanted to feel myself, so I was ripe for the romantic plucking.
+Not the fucking, not the camp, not the spectacular excess, not the raw psychologized truth, but the tenderness.
+I liked naked dudes just fine, but what fascinated me was the closeness I wanted to feel myself, so I was ripe for the romantic plucking.
 In the bad old days before the world-wide-wet-dream and "It Gets Better," this was better than porn.

 Now, I wouldn't discover it for many years but in the gay-chic 1970s, Gordon Merrick had been a sensation and something of a miracle to boot.
 Classically handsome and alluring as one of his own heroes, wealthy and celebrated to a shocking degree.
 He had lived a charmed, glamorous life as a trust-fundie, actor, arm-candy, journalist, and... wait for it...
 SPY before becoming a gay romance author, and his books held some of that sizzle and shimmer.
 What do rich, gorgeous, homosexual former-thespian-espionagers dream about?
 Well, here it was...
 The stories didn't feel real in any way, but the intense feelings felt real, if that makes sense.
 As if the heated, obsessive, frantic quality in the characters came from a real place in him and his wild life.